 Keeping Families Together™

-Supporting animals and those who care for them during the COVID-19 crisis
+Supporting and providing for cats and those who care for them through today’s trying times.

-Since the early months of the COVID-19 crisis, Alley Cat Allies’ Keeping Families Together™ program has been providing food and other supplies to communities to help people caring for cats and dogs—including caregivers feeding community cats—throughout the difficulties caused by the pandemic.
+Since the early months of the COVID-19 crisis, Alley Cat Allies’ Keeping Families Together™ program has provided no-cost food, veterinary care, and other needed supplies in communities across the country to support people caring for animal companions at home and community cats outdoors.

 What Keeping Families Together Does